As a proud and passionate country and we like to show off our history. We have seven national museums and entry is free*.

 Find out about some of the events and exhibitions at the seven National Museums.

-For more information and visiting details on all of the above museums.
+For more information and visiting details on all our national museums.